I have earned my living as a writer & journalist for around 25 years, but it still feels odd to tell people that is what I do.

 I still write about beer and pubs, when someone pays me to.
 Actually, I’ll write about almost anything I’m capable of writing for money.
 Within reason.

-If you’re a commissioning editor, you can find links to some of my cuttings on the journalism page – and of course there’s plenty to read on here.
+If you’re a commissioning editor, or anyone else looking to hire a writer, you can find links to some of my cuttings on the journalism page – and of course there’s plenty to read on here.
 See the ‘writing’ tab on the horizontal menu.

 As a guide: the list of sections to the right, or towards the bottom of the page if you’re reading on a smartphone, is hopefully self-explanatory.
 But NB: Birds & wildlife is my main nature writing section, so titled to make it appear higher up the alphabetical list.